 All images and text copyright David Bailey 11 September 2009

-Can anyone supply me with any of the following articles, which are needed in conjunction with my studies:
+1. Does anyone have access to the following journals, which are needed in conjunction with my studies:

 New (latest additions/revisions first.
 A complete list is on the 'update history' page):